life-itself/lifeitself.org/content/tao/onboarding.md

 ### Passwords and Logins

-Passwords and logins for common services can be found in a private google sheet.
+Passwords and logins for common services can be found in a private location.
 Check with your onboarder for access.

 ---